All I Wanna Do (1998 film): Production

-All I Wanna Do was filmed in 1997 in Whitby and Toronto, primarily at the Trafalgar Castle School also at Loretto Abbey CSS (especially the chapel scenes), and was financed through Canadian distribution company Alliance Communications (renamed around the time of release to Alliance Atlantis, following the completion of Alliance's merger with Atlantis Communications).
+All I Wanna Do was filmed between June 26 and August 19 of 1997 in Toronto and Whitby, Ontario, primarily at the Trafalgar Castle School also at Loretto Abbey Catholic Secondary School (especially the chapel scenes), and was financed through Canadian distribution company Alliance Communications (renamed around the time of release to Alliance Atlantis, following the completion of Alliance's merger with Atlantis Communications).
 Nora Ephron served as an executive producer.
+The film originally had the working title The Hairy Bird.

+Toronto's Spin Productions was responsible for creating the opening hairy bird and film titles, rendered by animator Joe Sherman, with background graphics and design by Steven Lewis.

 Release

 Box office

-The film was picked up by Miramax Films for $3.5 million and was given a limited release in the United States on September 4, 1998 under the alternate title All I Wanna Do, as Miramax found the film's original working title, The Hairy Bird (which alluded to male genitalia), to be too offensive.
-It opened on 133 screens, grossing a total of $907,996 domestically.
-The film was released in Canada and the United Kingdom under the title Strike!.
-(The Canadian-British title became an alternative name for later releases on U.S.-based digital distribution platforms—such as Amazon Prime Video and YouTube—which often list it as "Strike! (aka All I Wanna Do)", though with the U.S. title being used in the opening credits.)
-Australia was the only country in which Miramax Films released the film under its original title.
+The film was picked up by Miramax Films for U.S. distribution for $3.5 million.
+Miramax insisted on retitling the film Strike! because they found the film's original working title, The Hairy Bird (which alluded to male genitalia), to be too offensive.
+It was given a test release on 13 screens in Seattle on August 21, 1998.
+Alliance released Strike on the same day in Canada on 133 screens, with the film grossing over $1.3 million.
+It was also released in the U.K. as Strike.
+On March 24, 2000, Miramax permitted the filmmakers to re-release the film in the U.S. under another title, All I Wanna Do.
+The film played for one week in New York at the United Artists Union Square and grossed $5383.
+It received enough critical attention that Disney Home Video released the film on VHS and DVD in 2000.
+On various digital distribution platforms, the film has different titles; on Amazon Prime Video, Google Play and YouTube in the United States (via some rights owned by FilmRise), the film is often listed as "Strike! (aka All I Wanna Do)", though with the U.S. title being used in the opening credits.
+Australia was the only country in which the film was released under its original title, The Hairy Bird.

-In March 2000, the film was re-released in New York City at the United Artists Union Square Theater where it grossed $5,383 in its single week of screenings.

-In 2019, director Sarah Kernochan said Miramax co-chairman Harvey Weinstein intentionally shelved the film, an incident which is detailed in Peter Biskind’s book Down and Dirty Pictures : Miramax, Sundance, and the Rise of Independent Film.
-While Weinstein was initially enthusiastic about the film and told Kernochan it would screen in 2,000 theaters across the U.S.; Miramax ultimately gave the film no publicity, and distributed the film in limited release, mostly in Canada.
-The film was eventually acquired by Disney and went straight-to-video.
+In 2019, director Sarah Kernochan said Miramax co-chairman Harvey Weinstein intentionally shelved the film, an incident which is detailed in Peter Biskind’s book Down and Dirty Pictures: Miramax, Sundance, and the Rise of Independent Film.
+While Weinstein was initially enthusiastic about the film and told Kernochan it would screen in 2,000 theaters across the U.S.; Miramax ultimately buried the film.